SIESTA-eu/WP17/Task 17.1/README.md

 Sub-classes are highlighted, if they were added to the INCIBE Cyber Incident Taxonomy as part of this body of work.

 ### Adding Phishing to Information Gathering Class
 <div align="justify">The GitHub page classifies Phishing, under the Fraud class, specifically when the attacker is masquerading as another entity in order to persuade the user to reveal private credentials.
-However, [Anexo 5](https://www.incibe.es/sites/default/files/contenidos/guias/doc/guia_nacional_notificacion_gestion_ciberincidentes.pdf) only mentions Phishing under Information Gathering, and not Fraud.
+However, [Anexo5](https://www.incibe.es/sites/default/files/contenidos/guias/doc/guia_nacional_notificacion_gestion_ciberincidentes.pdf) only mentions Phishing under Information Gathering, and not Fraud.
 Despite this, there is only one possible sub-category for Phishing, in the  Information Gathering class: Social Engineering.

 Phishing would not belong under Social Engineering, since the guide specifies  (page 15) that social engineering does not involve the use of technology.
 Following a call to INCIBE on February 24, the tele-operator confirmed that they would place Phishing  (specifically via email) under Information Gathering.
 Therefore, we added Phishing as a sub-topic under Information Gathering class.</div>